Anant-mishra1729/Hash-hunt/README.md

 --images or -i : Path to source directory of images to index

---tree or -t : Path to vptree file

---hashes or -b : Path to generated image hash file
+--dataset or -d : Path to generated index file

 --algo or -a : Algorithm to use phash, dhash or ahash
 ```

 * For searching an image execute